devcapcap/SolutionProjectExplorerZoomInOutVSIX/README.md

-# Zoom In/Out in Visual Studio Solution Explorer
+## Zoom In/Out in Visual Studio Solution Project Explorer

 This Visual Studio extension allows you to dynamically adjust the zoom level using a slider integrated directly into the Solution Project Explorer panel.